Indezine Logo

 Other than enabling slide numbers in the Normal view, you can add them to slides based on a particular Slide Master so that you can control which slides show the slide number and which don't.
 This works if you are using multiple masters.

-Note: Multiple masters are only available in PowerPoint 2002 (XP) and 2003, and later versions.
+Multiple masters are only available in PowerPoint 2002 (XP) and 2003, and later versions.

 The process is similar.
-Follow these steps:
+Follow these steps to enable them for a particular Slide Master:

 1. Choose View | Slide Master to get into Slide Master view.